Definition of

 Stem cell culture

 **Stem cell culture** is the process of growing and maintaining stem cells under controlled conditions outside the body, in a laboratory.
-This procedure allows stem cells to divide and multiply while maintaining their ability to self-renew and differentiate.
-Culture is performed in specialized media containing essential nutrients and growth factors for the cells to develop properly.
-Stem cell culture is essential for biomedical research, allowing the study of stem cell properties, the development of regenerative therapies, and drug testing.
+This procedure allows stem cells to divide and multiply, maintaining their capacity for self-renewal and differentiation.
+Cultivation is carried out in specialized media that contains essential nutrients and growth factors for cells to develop properly.
+The cultivation of stem cells is essential for biomedical research, as it allows us to study their properties, develop regenerative therapies and carry out drug testing.

 Tissue repair

 Tissue repair involves regenerating or replacing damaged or dead cells in organs and tissues.
-Stem cells can differentiate into specialized cells to restore normal function to damaged tissue, which holds promise for treating injuries to the skin, muscles, bones, and vital organs such as the heart and liver.
+Stem cells can differentiate into specialized cells to restore normal function to affected tissue, which shows promise for treating injuries to the skin, muscles, bones, and vital organs such as the heart and liver.

 Treatment of degenerative diseases